Find answers to many of the frequently asked questions about Dancing Wings Butterfly Garden at The Strong:

 How long do the butterflies live in the garden?

-Butterflies live, on average, about 10 days in the garden.
+Butterflies live, on average, about one to three weeks in the garden.

 Can I watch butterflies emerge from their chrysalises?

 Yes!
 The emergence chamber has a clear glass front so you can watch as butterflies emerge from their chrysalises.

 When butterflies first emerge, their wings are small and folded.
 To expand their wings large enough for flying, a butterfly has to hang upside-down so that blood can pump into its wings.
 Once the wings are fully expanded and hardened—this process can take a couple of hours or more—the butterfly is able to fly.
 When enough of the butterflies are ready to fly, the museum's live collections team members gather them into a small cage, which is brought into the garden where the butterflies are released.

 What is the lifecycle of a butterfly?

 - Stage one: the egg.
 Much like chickens, all butterflies start out in eggs surrounded by hard shells before becoming caterpillars.
 These eggs often have beautiful designs on them.